 1/4 of English cucumber

-- In a blender beat together 1 small pieces of ginger (peeled), 1 garlic clove, 50 m soy sauce, 25 ml rice vinegar, 1 Tablespoon Worcestershire sauce, 1 stem fresh parsley and 1/8 teaspoon of hot sauce (optional).
+In a blender, beat together 1 small pieces of ginger (peeled), 1 garlic clove, 50 ml soy sauce, 25 ml rice vinegar, 1 Tablespoon Worcestershire sauce, 1 stem fresh parsley, and 1/8 teaspoon of hot sauce (optional).
 Beat until smooth.

-- Put the sauce into a large mug and place 1/2 pound of beef fillet mignon into the mug.
-Marinade for 30 minutes.
+Put the sauce into a large mug and place 1/2 pound of beef filet mignon into the mug.
+Marinate for 30 minutes.

-- Meanwhile, chop romaine lettuce, 5 asparagus stems and slice 1/4 english cucumber.
+Meanwhile, chop romaine lettuce, 5 asparagus stems, and slice 1/4 of English cucumber.
 Arrange in a plate.

-- Heat up 2 Tablespoons extra virgin olive oil in a skillet.
-Take the beef and fry it, 4 minutes each side, this will be rare inside so If you like the beef more well done let it cook through longer, could also put a lid on it to make it cook well on the inside.
+Heat up 2 Tablespoons extra virgin olive oil in a skillet.
+Take the beef and fry it, 4 minutes each side, this will be rare inside so If you like the beef more well done let it cook through longer. (you can also place a lid on it to cook well on the inside.)

-- Take the fillet out and let it rest for 5 minutes.
+Take the filet out and let it rest for 5 minutes.
 Slice it and place on top of the green vegetables.
 Drizzle the remaining marinade sauce on top of the salad.